 But it has to be said, the media do make an effort.
 Every four years, they declare it’s a ‚turning point election‘ – on that single track.
 And if we’re in a really rebellious mood, we change the driver and tell him ‚Stay the course, and step on it!‘

 We need to stop that train, see?
-We need to stop the train and discuss the conditions we truly want to live in.
+We need to stop the train and have actual discussions about what kinds of lives we want to lead.
 How do we want to live our lives in Germany, in Europe – how should the world go on living?
 What do we need?
 What don’t we need?
 Do we truly need banks with 26% return on equity?
-Should you be allowed to earn more by owning money than by working?
+Should you be allowed to earn more by owning money than by actually working for a living?
 Should there be a private healthcare system and a public one side by side?
 Allowing some people to get better healthcare cheaper than others who pay more?

 Others might ask: ‚But what alternative is there?“ Well.
 The alternative?
 The alternative might be a non-interest based economic system?
 Such models have long been devised by some people.
 You can find this stuff on the Web.
 You will need to look it up yourselves though.
 Google it.
 You need to google these keywords, you won’t find anything about that in the paper.
 You will need to read up on it yourselves, by keywords, on the Web.
 Before even that gets locked down.